ip target image

 Accommodation

 Rent will almost certainly be your biggest expense as a student (excluding tuition fees).
-Most universities in New Zealand offer plenty of opportunities for students to live on or near to campus in halls of residence owned by the universities themselves.
+Most universities in New Zealand offer plenty of opportunities for students to live on or near campus in halls of residence owned by the universities themselves.

 Other options include privately renting (either alone or sharing with other students) or a homestay (living with a local family).
-Homestays are a less common choice, but if this appeals to you, you’ll be looking at spending NZD 1,200 to NZD 1,400 a month.

 University residence

 Student halls in New Zealand may be either catered or self-catered.
-Whilst some halls follow the traditional dormitory-style of accommodation, some are split into shared apartments rather than individual rooms.
+Whilst some halls follow the traditional dormitory-styled accommodation, some are split into shared apartments rather than individual rooms.
 Your room may be single or shared, and usually, you’ll have a range of communal areas, such as a kitchen and living room, available.

 A real benefit of halls of residence in New Zealand is that they often offer shorter leases than the typical 52-week rental – great if you want to return home at the end of the academic year.
 You’ll have to research what your university offers but 38, 42 and 48-week contracts are all common.